recommenders-team/recommenders/README.md

 Microsoft Recommenders repository has got 10k stars and has become the most starred open-source recommender systems project on GitHub.

-Truly thanks and congratulations to all the contributors to this repository!
+Many thanks and congratulations to all the contributors to this repository!
 More advanced algorithms and their best practices are yet to come!

 See past announcements in [NEWS.md](NEWS.md).